cbdevnet/midimonster/README.md

 with additional flexibility provided by a [Lua scripting environment](backends/lua.md).

-The MIDIMonster allows the user to translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:
+With these features, the MIDIMonster allows the user to translate any channel on one protocol into channel(s) on any other (or the same) supported protocol, for example to:

 * Translate MIDI Control Changes into Notes ([Example configuration](configs/unifest-17.cfg))